All Episodes

 But wouldn't this all be predicated on a retraction in the workforce, broadly speaking?

-I mean, well, we already have a birthright that's low.
+I mean, in that scenario, we already have a birth rate that's low.

 So the workforce is already retracting absent mass immigration, filling the gaps.